 Professor the Lord Darzi of Denham, OM, is director of the Institute of Global Health Innovation at Imperial College London, UK.
 He was a Labour health minister from 2007-9.

+References:

 American College of Surgeons.
 Statement on Firearm Injuries.
 Chicago, IL: American College of Surgeons; 2013.
 Accessed at www.facs.org/about-acs/statements/12-firearm-injuries on 30 November, 2017.